Business Structure & Entity Consulting

 One of the most important decisions entrepreneurs face is selecting what type of entity should be utilized for their new business venture.
 A business entity is created for an organization’s tax and legal purposes.
 Whether you choose to be a Corporation, an S-Corporation, a Partnership, a Limited Liability Company or a Sole Proprietorship, your choice will have tax and business implications.
 All too often business owners set themselves up in business and don’t fully understand the implications of this selection until they begin facing challenges.
 There are subtle nuances between entities, and in some cases, a company may be able to take advantage of more than one business structure.
 That’s why it can be extremely advantageous to hire a business structure consultant for advice before you decide how to set up your business.

-Get the Help You Need with Choosing Your Business Structure:
+Get the Help You Need with Choosing Your Type of Entity Business:

 - Sole Proprietorship -- A sole proprietorship is the simplest type of business entity.
 There is just one owner of the company, and the owner is solely responsible for all of its assets and liabilities.
 This entity is easy to establish and requires minimal record-keeping.